Happier (Marshmello and Bastille song): Synopsis

-During a lonely girl's birthday party, her father gifts her a yellow bow and a Golden Retriever puppy, on which she fits the bow.
-As she becomes a teenager, and the dog grows along with her.
-She attempts to join a soccer team but is picked last.
-While posing for the team photo the photographer removes her from the front and has her stand in the back row.
+During the main character's 14th birthday party, which is shown to be a disappointment, her father gifts her a yellow bow.
+This bow is gifted along side a surprise Golden Retriever puppy, on which the yellow bow was presumably for.
+As she becomes a teenager, the dog grows along with her.
+The video cuts some years to high school, where she attempts to join a soccer team but is picked last and shown to be socially rejected.
+The video contrasts this explicit social exclusion with a shot of her playing soccer with her dog.
+In the next scene, while posing for a team photo, her teammates push her out from the picture.
 When she smiles, her teammates see her braces and make fun of her.
-She runs home and plays with her dog, only to find the dog is ill.
-Months pass, and although the dog is treated with medicine, the dog's illness gets worse.
+She runs home and cries, but her dog is there to cheer her up.
+She tries to play with the dog as usual, but the age of the dog is starting to show and it is revealed that the dog is ill.
+Months pass, and although the dog is treated with medicine, the dog's illness presumably worsens.
 The dog is taken to the vet who has a private conversation with the girl's father, to whom he reveals the dog's illness to be terminal.
-The girl's father explains to his distraught daughter what needs to happen before the dog is taken and put down.
-Years pass and the girl grows to have a daughter of her own.
-During the daughter’s birthday party, her grandfather gifts her a Golden Retriever puppy, as he had previously done for his own daughter.
-The woman smiles at her daughter’s joy and a single tear falls from her eye before she joins her daughter in embracing the new puppy.
+The girl's father explains to his distraught daughter that the dog will need to be euthanized.
+She has an emotional parting exchange, and takes the dog's bow as a keepsake.
+20 years later and the girl grows to have a daughter of her own.
+During her daughter's birthday party, her grandfather similarly gifts her a red bow, and a Golden Retriever puppy.
+The woman smiles at her daughter's joy and a single tear falls from her eye before she joins her daughter in embracing the new puppy.